Mediated Semi-Quantum Key Distribution with Improved Efficiency: Security Analysis

 Alice and Bob will receive the $T_1$ and $T_2$ qubits respectively (while the server keeps the $E$ system private).
 The users will then apply a CNOT gate to their respective $T$ register and a system held private by each user as discussed.
 After this, the state becomes:

-where by $x\wedge y$ we mean the bit-wise logical AND operation.
 The $T$ registers return to the adversarial server who applies a quantum instrument which, through standard techniques, may be dilated to a unitary operator as before (though now, of course, this operator acts on all $2N$ qubits and the $E$ register).
 This operator $U$ will act, without loss of generality, as follows:

 Note that $U$'s action on states of the form $\ket{i,j,c_{a,b}}$ for $(i,j) \ne (a,b)$ can be arbitrary as they do not appear in the returned state.
 The resulting state, then, is:

 Following this, the server would measure the message register which dictates the server's message and post-measurement state.